SendiAp/Remaining/README.md

-## What did the Buffalo say to his little boy when he dropped him off at school?
-Bison.
+## What did the piece of bread say to the knife?
+Butter me up.